-n.
+m.
 Cash and cash equivalents

-Cash and cash equivalents consist of cash and balances with the CBUAE (excluding statutory reserves), current accounts with other banks and financial institutions, and wakalah arrangements with residual maturity up to three months from the reporting date.
+Cash and cash equivalents consist of cash and balances with the CBUAE (excluding statutory reserves), current accounts with other banks and financial institutions, international murabaha and wakalah arrangements with residual maturity up to three months from the reporting date.

-o.
+n.
 Due to Banks

-Amounts due to banks are initially recognised at cost, being the fair value of the consideration received, and are subsequently measured at amortised cost using the effective yield method.
+Amounts due to banks are initially recognised at the fair value of the consideration received, and are subsequently measured at amortised cost using the effective yield method.

-p.
+o.
 Customers' deposits

-The Bank accepts customer savings and time deposits accounts are on Mudaraba basis, where as current and other similar in nature deposits are accepted on Qard Hassan (profit free loan) basis.
+The Bank accepts customer savings and time deposit on a Mudaraba basis, where as current and other similar in nature deposits are accepted on a Qard Hassan (profit free loan) basis.

-q.
+p.
 Offsetting

-Financial assets and liabilities are set off and the net amount presented in the consolidated statement of financial position when, and only when, the Group has a legal right to set off the amounts.
+Financial assets and liabilities are offset and the net amount presented in the consolidated statement of financial position when, and only when, the Group has a legal right to set off the amounts and it intends either to settle them on a net a basis or to realise the asset and settle the liability simultaneously.

-Income and expenses are presented on a net basis only when permitted by the accounting standards.
+Income and expenses are presented on a net basis only when permitted by under IFRS.

-r.
+q.
 Fiduciary activities

 The Bank is involved in fiduciary activities in its capacity as a portfolio agent that results in the holding or placing of assets on behalf of customers in an equity portfolio.
-These assets and income arising thereon of the equity portfolio are excluded from these consolidated financial statements, as they are not assets of the Bank.
+These assets and income arising thereon from the equity portfolio are excluded from these consolidated financial statements, as they are not assets of the Bank.

-s.
+r.
 Earnings per share